Pakistani media watchdog bans live broadcast of ex-PM Imran Khan's speeches - ExBulletin

 Pakistani media watchdog bans live broadcast of ex-PM Imran Khan’s speeches

-Pakistan’s media watchdog has banned the live broadcast of former Prime Minister Imran Khan’s speeches on all satellite TV channels with immediate effect, hours after he threatened state institutions and government officials. government at a rally in Islamabad.

-Mr Khan, while addressing a public rally in Islamabad on Saturday, threatened to file charges against senior police officials, a female magistrate, the Election Commission of Pakistan and political opponents for his treatment of his assistant Shahbaz Gill, who was arrested last week. under the charge of sedition.
+“Khan statement in violation of Article 19 of the Constitution and the Media Code of Conduct”

-The Pakistan Electronic Media Regulatory Authority (PEMRA) said in a statement on Saturday that TV stations, despite repeated warnings, had not put in place a sunset mechanism to stop the airing of material against institutions. of State.
+The Pakistan Electronic Media Regulatory Authority (PEMRA) said in a statement on Saturday August 20 that television stations, despite repeated warnings, had not put in place a timeout mechanism to stop airing material. against state institutions.

 “The Competent Authority, i.e., the PEMRA Chairman, having regard to the foregoing context and reasons, in exercising the delegated powers of authority conferred by Section 27(a) of the PEMRA Ordinance 2002 as amended by the PEMRA (Amendment) Act 2007, hereby prohibits the broadcast of Imran Khan’s live speech on all satellite television channels with immediate effect,” he added.

-The Saturday rally was organized by the Mr Khans Pakistan Tehreek-e-Insaf party to express solidarity with Mr Gill and stage a protest against what Mr Khan called the blatant fascism that prevailed under the imported regime of the Prime Minister Shehbaz Sharif.
+Saturday’s rally was organized by Khan’s Pakistani Tehreek-e-Insaf party to express solidarity with Gill and stage a protest against what Khan said was the blatant fascism that prevailed under the imported regime of Prime Minister Shehbaz Sharif.

-During the rally, Mr Khan did not spare the Pakistani military, calling it neutral, and urged his supporters to stand with the nation rather than the gang of thieves, in a veiled reference to the government of coalition.
+During the rally, Khan did not spare the Pakistani military, calling it neutral, and urged his supporters to stand with the nation rather than the band of thieves, in a veiled reference to the coalition government .

 |